zha0jing/community-hub/src/docs/developers/alone/convert.md

    [a library](https://docs.soliditylang.org/en/v0.8.6/contracts.html#libraries),
    which means that code would be placed in a different contract.

-1. Constructor parameters.
-This problem results for the interaction of two factors:
+-  Constructor parameters are discouraged.
+They are a problem because of the interaction of two factors:
    - Optimistic Ethereum has to check that code running on the L2 chain does not contain any of the problem opcodes.
 As this is a security check, it has to be done by a contract on the blockchain.